dalehassinger/loveit/themes/LoveIt/vcrocs/content/posts/powercli-loves-linux-mac-windows/index.en.md

 ---

-To automate tasks in my lab, I use a **Rocky Linux** VM with **PowerShell** installed.
-I’ve set up cron jobs to execute my PowerShell scripts on a schedule.
-Here are some details on how I configured these cron jobs to streamline automation.

-A great resource for setting up cron jobs properly? **ChatGPT!** It’s a handy tool for troubleshooting and getting the syntax just right.

----
 ###### Screenshots:

 <small>A screenshot of the nested ESXi host within vCenter to illustrate what the script will power on and off:</small>